xE1H/libmodal/README.md

 export MODAL_TOKEN_SECRET=as-FAKESECRETSTRINGABCDEF
 ```

-Then you're ready to add the package to your project.
+Then you're ready to add the Modal SDK to your project.

 ## JavaScript (`modal-js/`)